Syntax-Aware Graph-to-Graph Transformer for Semantic Role Labelling: Abstract

 \section{Abstract}

-The goal of semantic role labelling (SRL) is to recognise the predicate-argument structure of a sentence.
-Recent models have shown that syntactic information can enhance the SRL performance, but other syntax-agnostic approaches achieved reasonable performance.
-The best way to encode syntactic information for the SRL task is still an open question.
-In this paper, we propose the Syntax-aware Graph-to-Graph Transformer (SynG2G-Tr) architecture, which encodes the syntactic structure with a novel way to input graph relations as embeddings directly into the self-attention mechanism of Transformer.
+Recent models have shown that incorporating syntactic knowledge into the semantic role labelling (SRL) task leads to a significant improvement.
+In this paper, we propose Syntax-aware Graph-to-Graph Transformer (SynG2G-Tr) model, which encodes the syntactic structure using a novel way to input graph relations as embeddings, directly into the self-attention mechanism of Transformer.
 This approach adds a soft bias towards attention patterns that follow the syntactic structure but also allows the model to use this information to learn alternative patterns.
-We evaluate our model on both dependency-based and span-based SRL datasets, and outperform all previous syntax-aware and syntax-agnostic models in both in-domain and out-of-domain settings, on the CoNLL 2005 and CoNLL 2009 datasets.
-Our architecture is general and can be applied to encode any graph information for a desired downstream task.
+We evaluate our model on both span-based and dependency-based SRL datasets, and outperform previous alternative methods in both in-domain and out-of-domain settings, on CoNLL 2005 and CoNLL 2009 datasets.\footnote{The implementation is publicly available at \url{https://github.com/alirezamshi/SynG2GTr-SRL}.}